astropy/photutils/docs/user_guide/morphology.rst

 The :func:`~photutils.morphology.gini` function calculates the Gini coefficient of a single source using the values in a cutout image.
+The input array may be 1D or 2D.
+Invalid values (NaN and inf) are automatically excluded from the calculation.
 An optional boolean mask can be used to exclude pixels from the calculation.

 Let's calculate the Gini coefficient of the source in the above example::